void

 The facts given in the novel with regards to distance and duration of his running are also way off.
 If Witinger's version was correct his time would have been much better than the current Marathon world record.
 See Mödling.

 Witinger was not a common name in Prague at the time of our soldier, but the almost identical Wittinger was.
-Any inspiration for the name is therefore likely to be found amongst these.
+Any inspiration for the name is therefore likely to be found among these.

 No traces in k.u.k.
 Heer

 There was no officer named Witinger in k.u.k.
 Heer in 1914, and only one Wittinger.
 He was a reserve lieutenant, Edmund Wittinger, enrolled in Traindivision Nr.
 4 in Budapest.
-That this person had anything to do with the figure in the novel is improbabable.
+That this person had anything to do with the figure in The Good Soldier Švejk is improbable.

 Quote(s) from the novel